-Vitamin D is the most underrated and controversial vitamin sold.
+Vitamin D Benefits, Deficiency and Covid-19: Vitamin D is the most underrated and controversial vitamin sold.
 In fact; it’s not even a vitamin.
 Due to the fact, as opposed to normal vitamins, the human body manufactures it for itself.
-It is similar to a hormone which contributes to the production of active D2 and D3, the latter is more active when it comes to biological activity and effectiveness.
+It is similar to a hormone that contributes to the production of active D2 and D3, the latter is more active when it comes to biological activity and effectiveness.

 The Consequences of Vitamin D Deficit